rbloor/ITC-Technical-Test/README.md

 # Author: Ryan Bloor

-A simple MVC MockAPI Viewer that does the following:
+A simple MVC MockAPI Viewer using Guzzle with basic Unit Tests and Logging.

 Unit Tests: